DwayneCrous/go-do-it/README.md

-# Go-Do-It
+# Go-Do-It 📝✨

 A simple terminal-based Todo List application written in Go, using the Bubble Tea TUI framework.

-# Go-Do-It 📝✨

-The codebase is modular and organized for maintainability:

 ## 🗂️ Project Structure
 - `model.go` — Data model and state